dekanbro/cohort-x402/README.md

 Environment
 - Copy `.env.example` to `.env` and update values as needed before running in other environments.

+Environment variables
+- Copy `.env.example` to `.env` and update values as needed before running in other environments.
+- For local development you can use the Mock Facilitator (default `http://localhost:9000`).
+In production use the network-specific facilitator URL returned by x402 docs (e.g. `https://openx402.ai/base`).
+- `PRICE_IN_USDC` is a human-friendly decimal string (e.g. `0.0001`).
+When making on-chain transfers convert with `ethers.parseUnits(PRICE_IN_USDC, 6)` for USDC on Base.
+- If you want an autonomous agent to test payments, set `AGENT_PRIVATE_KEY` in your `.env` (do not commit private keys).

+Startup validation
+- The server includes a small `requireConfig()` helper (in `lib/config.ts`) that will assert critical env vars in production.
+You can call it at startup if you want to fail-fast on missing config.

 Next steps
 - If you want, I can add a `pnpm` lockfile or run `pnpm install` to generate `pnpm-lock.yaml` (I can't run it from here, but I can show the exact command to run locally).